Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 If some libraries are not installed successfully, it will prompt "Some libraries have not been installed yet.
 Please run 'python3 setup_windows.py' again".
 Then you need to execute the python3 setup_windows.py command again.
 Most installation failures are caused by a poor network.
 You can check the network before installing.

-If you are using :blue:`macOS under 11.0, like 10.15`.
-Just skip to “Open client”.
+If you are using :combo:`blue font-bolder:macOS under 11.0, like 10.15`. :combo:`font-bolder:Just skip to “Open client”.`

-If you are using :blue:`macOS 11.0 or later version`.
+If you are using :combo:`blue font-bolder:macOS 11.0 or later version`.
 Please run commands below:

 .. code-block:: console